LaGamma/WalrusWars/application/README.txt

 - If you want to add an executable, just add the corresponding .cpp file in the 'bin' subdirectory, and _rerun_ 'cmake .' to update the Makefiles.
 - If you want to add a source file, just add the corresponding .cpp file in the 'src' subdirectory, and _rerun_ 'cmake .' to update the Makefile.
 - If you want to add a header file, just add the corresponding .h file to the 'include' subdirectory.
-You do not need to updateMovement the Makefile.
+You do not need to update the Makefile.

 **ADVANCED COMPILING**